 Who to Call if your Boiler Breaks Down

-- Confirm whether your home insurance covers your boiler.
+Confirm whether your home insurance covers your boiler.
 In most home policies, it is usually an add-on; if you are in doubt, contact your home insurance provider for clarification.

 If you live in a rented property, it is the landlord/landlady’s responsibility to repair the boiler unless expressively stated in the lease.
 They may arrange for an engineer to visit the property or reimburse you for any repairs carried out in your expense.